Growing your business

 We have also created a useful guide to apprenticeships which can be downloaded from our website.

 The policies that you need to have in place will depend partly on which sector you are in and you should seek further advice on what is right for your business.
 However, if you are an employer, it is worth having HR-related policies written down in a formal staff handbook.
 This forms a set of rules by which employees should operate, as well as keeps them informed of their rights and responsibilities.

 The policies set out should include: health and safety; codes of conduct; equal opportunities; absence and leave; and disciplinary and grievance procedures.
-In addition, you may also need to be up to date with regards to your responsibilities surrounding the General Data Protection Regulation (GDPR) and privacy.
+In addition, you may also need to be up to date with regards to your responsibilities surrounding the Data Protection Act 2018 and privacy.